You may be a mental health advocate if you work hard to raise awareness and lessen the stigma.

-Mental health advocacy also involves speaking to decision-makers to request equal access to mental health services.
-Encouraging people to seek treatment and provide them with the information to do so is also key.
+Mental health advocacy involves speaking to decision-makers to request equal access to mental health services.
+Encouraging people to seek treatment and providing them with the information to do so is also key.

 Anyone can become a mental health advocate, and there are many ways to advocate for yourself or others.

 Speaking up is a vital part of changing perceptions around mental health and increasing access to treatment and services.